jamesmilanhiggins/Google-Flights/README.md

   - Take user destination and date, and return flights under inputted Miles per Dollar

+  - Devise and RailsAdmin
+  - Make people login before they can search

-  - Take user input for Price/mileage pass that variable to back-end conditional
+  -Take user input for Price/mileage pass that variable to back-end conditional
   - Spec and Testing